natalidedik/timeline-twitter/README.md

 Before use you need react, react-dom, react-scripts, express, body-parser, twitter to be installed with npm i.

 Will redirect to http://localhost:5000/.
-To display tweets insert needed username to input and click Submit.
+To display tweets insert username of twitter user to input and click Submit.

 ## Demo